 Non-recovery: procedures in which animals are killed for scientific purposes without pre-treatment, or experiments performed entirely under general anaesthesia from which the animal shall not recover consciousness, are classified as "non-recovery".
 The former accounts for by far the largest proportion of animals killed for experimental purposes and, although not considered an animal experiment under the Animal Welfare Act, is included in the annual laboratory animal report as a loading level of "non-recovery".

 Mild: Procedures that cause short-term minor pain, suffering or harm to animals and procedures that do not significantly affect the welfare or general condition of animals are classified as "mild".

 Moderate: procedures that cause short-term moderate pain, suffering, or harm to animals, or long-term minor pain, and procedures that cause moderate impairment to the welfare or general condition of animals are classified as "moderate".

 Severe: Procedures that cause severe pain, suffering, or harm to animals, or prolonged moderate pain, suffering, or harm, and procedures that cause severe impairment of the welfare or general condition of the animals are classified as "severe".

-In over half of all animal experiments at MPIIB in the two years 2019/2020, animals were subjected to only minor stress—classified as “mild”.
-Another large proportion of reported animals were killed painlessly for scientific purposes, for example to collect cell or tissue samples.
-They are included in the statistics under "non-recovery".
-A very small number of animals were severely stressed in experiment.
-Here, the number of severely stressed animals in 2020 was halved compared to the previous year—from 1.1% to 0.5% of all experiments.
+In over 72% of all animal experiments at MPIIB in 2023, animals were subjected to only minor stress—classified as „mild“.
+Another large proportion of the animals reported were killed painlessly for scientific purposes, for example to take cell or tissue samples.
+They are included in the statistics under "non-recovery."
+The increase in medium stress experiments resulted from infection experiments in zebrafish and mice.
+A very small number of animals were severely stressed in experiments, with only 2.6% of experiments falling into this category.
 In these experiments, the scientists are obliged to monitor the stress closely and to reduce it as far as possible by appropriate methods (e.g. special feed and painkillers).